Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Introduction and main result

-\begin{assumptionA}[Attachment-function conditions] For an attachment function $f:\N_0\to(0,\infty)$ let $m_f$ be the Laplace transform of the associated pure-birth-process, cf.\ \eqref{eq:mf-def}--\eqref{eq:mf-series}.
-Whenever the Euler--Lotka equation $m_f(\lambda)=1$ has a unique solution we denote it by $\lambda_f$, and we set $Q_f:=-\lambda_f m_f'(\lambda_f)$ when finite. \begin{enumerate}[label=(A\arabic*)] \item (Monotonicity) $f$ is nondecreasing and strictly positive on $\N$. \item (Non-explosion) $\sum_{k\ge 1} 1/f(k)=\infty$.
-Equivalently, the pure-birth process with jump rates $f(k)$ does not explode. \item (Malthusian regime) There exists $\lambda>0$ with $m_f(\lambda)<\infty$, and then there is a unique $\lambda_f>0$ such that $m_f(\lambda_f)=1$. \item (Finite derivative) $0<-m_f'(\lambda_f)<\infty$. \item (Depth LLN) The CMJ embedding associated with $f$ satisfies the Jagers--Nerman hypotheses~\cite{Nerman1981,JagersNerman1984} (in particular an $x\log x$-type integrability) yielding the logarithmic law of large numbers for insertion depth; equivalently, the limit $\mathsf{c}_f$ exists and equals $1/Q_f$. \item (Height LLN/BRW speed) The CMJ/BRW embedding associated with $f$ satisfies the Kingman~\cite{Kingman1975} hypotheses (in particular finite exponential moments) ensuring a deterministic extremal speed $\kappa_f$ and the variational representation \eqref{eq:kappa-var} with an interior maximiser $\lambda^{\ast}_f$.
+\begin{assumptionI}[Attachment-function conditions] For an attachment function $f:\N_0\to(0,\infty)$ let $m_f$ be the Laplace transform of the associated pure-birth process, cf.\ \eqref{eq:mf-def}--\eqref{eq:mf-series}.
+Whenever the Euler--Lotka equation $m_f(\lambda)=1$ has a unique solution we denote it by $\lambda_f$, and we set $Q_f:=-\lambda_f m_f'(\lambda_f)$ when finite. \begin{enumerate}[label=(I.\arabic*)] \item (Monotonicity) $f$ is nondecreasing and strictly positive on $\N_0$. \item (Non-explosion) $\sum_{k\ge 1} 1/f(k)=\infty$.
+Equivalently, the pure-birth process with jump rates $f(k)$ does not explode. \item (Malthusian regime) There exists $\lambda>0$ with $m_f(\lambda)<\infty$, and then there is a unique $\lambda_f>0$ such that $m_f(\lambda_f)=1$. \item (Finite derivative) $0<-m_f'(\lambda_f)<\infty$. \item (Depth LLN) The CMJ embedding associated with $f$ satisfies the Jagers--Nerman hypotheses~\cite{Nerman1981,JagersNerman1984} (in particular an $x\log x$-type integrability) yielding the logarithmic law of large numbers for insertion depth; equivalently, the limit $\mathsf{c}_f$ exists and equals $1/Q_f$. \item (Height LLN/BRW speed) The CMJ/BRW embedding associated with $f$ satisfies the Kingman~\cite{Kingman1975} hypotheses (in particular finite exponential moments) ensuring a deterministic extremal speed $\kappa_f$, the variational representation \eqref{eq:kappa-var} with an interior maximiser $\lambda^{\ast}_f$, and $L^1$ convergence of the scaled height.
 Under these hypotheses